 Basically the bottom line is his stiff neck freed up so he could twist his head and he rolled over that day and he started crawling and he started moving.
 He started moving.
-Basically, he was tight, his whole craniosacral fascial system was tight, and we loosened it, we helped to loosen up over a period of three sessions over the morning classes.
+Basically, he was tight, his whole craniosacral fascial system was tight, and we loosened it, we helped to loosen up over a period of three morning sessions over the course of the training.

 So she was thrilled and her only complaint was he was too wiggling now, now she had to chase him all over the place because he didn’t move much before and now he was really moving.
 So it was a very exciting thing.
 It was very educational; it was a real eye-opener for me.
 It just told me how much the cranial structures are attached to this craniosacral fascial system.
 Even though I didn’t do any cranial work, just when this whole system started to get into play in therapy the bone started to move, the brain started to move, everything started to move.

 I was taught with the chiropractors doing cranial in the 1970s, I was taught with the cranial osteopathy in the 1970s and early 1980s, that we had to do cranial, and I found out that you really don’t have to do that, at least in some cases.
 I was just amazed that I was in the same mindset that the head is kind of a solid structure, but even at a five-month-old everything started to move and shift and it was just a real eye-opener for me and for all the students.

 Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby with CHARGE and Hydronephrosis Triumphs and Requires No Surgery After Craniosacral Fascial Therapy Treatments